sourcehold/Sourcehold/README.md

 ###Mac OS
 Simply run `set-up-n-build.sh` from `macos` directory in repository root.
 This script will install Homebrew and all necessary dependencies, build project and create all necessary directories to run Stronghold.

+Also you may build and run Stronghold using Xcode.
+Project file is located inside `macos` directory in repository root.

 ## Running
 Make sure you point Sourcehold to where your game data is located, which you can do using `--path=/your/path` or copy the files to a directory called `data` in the main folder of Sourcehold.
 The directory should look like this: